Home

 Filter Capacitors

-I tested two main filter capacitors (in-circuit test) with Atlas ESR70 capacitance meter.
-Both caps are still within the factory capacitance tolerance and have almost zero ESR.
-So, I didn't change them.
-In general, the filter capacitors rarely fail in vintage gears, and I usually don't replace them unless their ESR is high.
+I tested two main filter capacitors (in-circuit test) with an Atlas ESR70 capacitance meter.
+Both caps are still within the factory capacitance tolerance and have almost zero ESR, so I didn't change them.
+In general, filter capacitors rarely fail in vintage gears, and I usually don't replace them unless their ESR is high.

 Two filter capacitors were tested with Atlas ESR70 capacitance meter - both are still in spec